richtastic/ff/src/3DR/wiki/dense.md

 <br/>

+## DENSE MATCHING USING F
+	=> epipolar line in image A matches up with epipolar line in image B
+	- uniqueness constraint: each feature on epipolar line has 0 or at most 1 matches on corresponding epipolar line
+	- order constraint: sequences of features have same order on given epipolar line pairs
+	- smoothness behavior: typically
+		- discontinuity / occlusion: obstruction in image (something comes in front or goes behind) preventing
+	- start coarse [bound areas to blocks] -- use lower resolution image pairs
+		- move to fine => only search in box [+error] for subsequent
+	- points on the lines also have relationships with points above/below as well [should also behave same?]
+- can minimize energy fxn with graph cut [Fast Approximate Energy Minimization via Graph Cuts,]

 a good point migh be one that if you move left/right or rotate or scale a little has a big change in SoSD